Skip to Main Content

 Federal Government Resources

-Executive Orders Relating to Indian Reservations from 1855 to 1912
+Executive Orders Relating to Indian Reservations from 1855 to 1922

-Environmental Protection in Indian Country (Environmental Protection Agency)
+Environmental Protection Agency - Environmental Protection in Indian Country

 This EPA resource includes information on programs to protect the environment in tribal property, laws the affect tribes, and tribal consultation on environmental protection.

-U.S. Forest Service Tribal Relations Blog
+U.S. Forest Service Tribal Relations

-Subcommittee for Indian and Insular Affairs
+Subcommittee on Indian and Insular Affairs

 This House of Representatives subcommittee has jurisdiction over House measures relating to the welfare of Native Americans.
 It oversees legislation on the management of Indian lands in general and more specific matters, including energy and natural resource development.